Omar10318/bet_placing/README.md

 # bet placing
 A skeleton for bet placing handlers

-This module is a Skeleton for a Bet Placing handling system It works either by launching a testing script or by interacting with an interface.
+This module is a Skeleton for a Bet Placing handling system.

+It works either by launching a testing script or by interacting with an interface.

 # Requirements